Buy to Let Mortgage Multiple Occupancy

-- Exclusive Deals - Access to exclusive loan deals not available on high street
+- Exclusive deals - Access to exclusive loan deals not available on the high street

 A buy to let mortgage for a multiple occupancy property is tailored for properties that are rented out to at least three people, who are not from the same household but share areas of the house such as the kitchen or bathroom.